University of Canberra

 Course overview

-This degree can be tailored to meet individual interests and needs through electives.
-These include work placements, advanced training in biostatistics and epidemiology and other areas listed above.
+The Master of Public Health degree can be tailored to meet individual interests and needs through electives.
+These include work placements, advanced training in biostatistics and epidemiology and other areas listed below.
 Mentored by researchers from the UC Health Research Institute, you’ll also develop research skills, plan and execute a research project to prepare for success in a variety of fields.

 This interdisciplinary degree has a focus on the ecological model of public health that emphasises and analyses the important interactions between the social, biological, economic and environmental influences on human health.